r3dbU7z/SendIOCs2ThreadFox/README.md

 Use this only after editing and testing.
 If something explodes there, I'm not going to be responsible for it.

 You can see more details about the ThreatFox API here: https://threatfox.abuse.ch/api/#threat-types

+# Inspired by
+This script partially uses the code from **urlhaus.py** by @cocaman -- https://github.com/cocaman/urlhaus